ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 5. On the Checkout screen:

     * Validate or change the choices already made.
+    * VLAN Selection under the **Advanced System Configuration** heading.
+The 'Backend VLAN' drop down will show **Auto Assigned**, click the dialog box and select the VLAN ID of the private VLAN ordered earlier.
     * Add SSH Key under the **Advanced System Configuration** heading.
 Via the 'Server 1' drop down, select the SSH key you specified earlier.
+When selected it will appear under the heading 'Server 1'.
     * Set the VRA Hostname and Domain name.
 This domain name is not used for routing and DNS but should align with your network naming standards.
     * Click **Submit Order**.

-6. Monitor for creation on the Devices page or via email.
-VRA creation may take a number of hours to complete.
+6. Monitor for VRA creation.
+VRA creation will take several hours to complete.
+On completion you will receive an email to your account email address on check the Devices list.

 ### Review deployed VRA